 The Company has utilized funds from debt offerings, borrowings under its Credit Facility and net cash provided by operating activities for capital resources and liquidity.
-To date, the primary use of capital has been for acquisitions and the development of oil and natural gas properties.
-For the periods from December 17, 2013, through December 31, 2013, and January 1, 2013, through December 16, 2013, the Company's total capital expenditures were approximately \$17 million and \$595 million, respectively.
+Historically, the primary use of capital has been for the development of oil and natural gas properties.
+For the year ended December 31, 2014, the Company's total capital expenditures were approximately \$574 million.
 LINN Energy continually evaluates the capital needs of the Company along with those of its other operating areas.
-LINN Energy establishes a capital plan for each calendar year for all of its operations based on development opportunities and the expected cash flow from operations for that year.
+LINN Energy establishes a capital plan each calendar year for all of its operations based on development opportunities and the expected cash flow from operations for that year.
 The capital plan may be revised during the year as a result of drilling outcomes or significant changes in cash flows.
 To the extent net cash provided by operating activities is higher or lower than currently anticipated, LINN Energy may adjust the Company's capital plan accordingly or adjust borrowings under the Company's Credit Facility, as needed.
-However, at December 31, 2013, there was no remaining borrowing capacity available under the Company's Credit Facility.
+However, at January 31, 2015, the Company had less than \$1 million of available borrowing capacity under its Credit Facility.